marie-geo/personal-website/content/publication/space-time-and-energy-design-and-evaluation-of-an-upper-limb-assistive-robot-based-on-daily-life-inspired-metrics/index.md

 ---
-title: "A textile exomuscle that assists the shoulder during functional movements for daily life tasks"
+title: A textile exomuscle that assists the shoulder
 subtitle: We used a daily life centered approach to design, build and evaluate a wearable, textile-based assistive robot for the shoulder.
 publication_types: